SCIENCE ALWAYS MADE SENSE

 Academic advising is something else Dr. Camera wants more students to take advantage of at OUM.
 She doesn’t believe most students realize how unique it is to be offered regular one-on-one meetings with an academic advisor.
-Advisers at other universities may not allocate much time to a student outside of lectures, perhaps 5-10 minutes per term, she says.
+Advisors at other universities may not allocate much time to a student outside of lectures, perhaps 5-10 minutes per term, she says.
 OUM’s advisors are committed to ongoing, scheduled meetings intended to guide and help, whether their students’ needs are academic or personal.
 She has been honored that her advisees have trusted her enough to share some of the private information they have during their meetings.

 As a lecturer, academic advisor, and a research advisor, Dr. Camera says the most important thing she wants every student to understand is quite simple: There is no stupid question.

 “I really want them to change how they think.
 I tell them that they aren’t going to ask me a question that I didn’t ask of someone one day.
 I tell them to just leave ‘stupid’ out of it.
 When you do, it’s just a question, something you want to understand.”